-- The mother is too tired to push effectively on her own. - The baby is not in a good position to be born. - The baby needs to be born quickly.
+- The mother is too tired to push.

+- The baby is not in a good position to be born.

+- The baby needs to be born quickly.

 Caesarean Section (C-section)

 • This involves the baby being born through a cut in your abdomen and womb (uterus).